-- Multiple serum chemistries assayed to assess hepatic function and/or injury.
+- Multiple serum chemistries can be used to assess hepatic function and/or injury.

-- Tests indicative of: 1) liver inflammation: ALT (alanine aminotransferase) and AST (aspartate aminotransferase); 2) cholestasis or biliary obstruction: bilirubin (total includes both direct and indirect bilirubin), ALP (alkaline phosphatase) and GGT (gamma-glutamyltransferase); and 3) synthetic function: albumin and PT (prothrombin time).
+- Tests indicative of: 1) liver inflammation: ALT (alanine aminotransferase) and AST (aspartate aminotransferase); 2) cholestasis or biliary obstruction: bilirubin (total includes both direct and indirect bilirubin), ALP (alkaline phosphatase) and GGT (gamma-glutamyltransferase); and 3) synthetic function: albumin, PT (prothrombin time), ferritin and lipoproteins.

 - Abnormal liver function due to non-alcoholic fatty liver disease (NAFLD) is common in diabetes.